 Another option is to talk to family members and/or others you trust about your concerns.
 They may have suggestions, such as community events you can comfortably attend unattached, that would never have occurred to you.

-If you have a question for Florence, please email her at firstname.lastname@example.org.
+Have a question for Florence?
+Email her at email@example.com.

 Florence Isaacs is a freelance journalist, author—and a widow herself.
 Her books include My Deepest Sympathies, When the Man You Love Is Ill and Just a Note to Say...The Perfect Words for Every Occasion.